K8sbykeshed/k8s-service-validator/README.md

 $ make test
 ```

-To build the binary to run it use:
+To build the binary and run it, use:

 ```
 $ make build
 $ ./svc-test
 ```

+You must have a Kubernetes configuration at `$HOME/.kube/config`

+### Running on a K8S cluster

 ## ClusterIP testing